Lee Sholem | Rankings

 The Bandit (1959) is the best of three episodes Sholem directed of Lawman.

-The simple but involving plot combines two Sholem subjects: a bad guy who reforms, and taking care of the sick.
+The simple but involving plot combines two Sholem subjects:

 The two women characters are also quite feisty and determined, in the Sholem tradition.